 The PineTime project originated with user requests from the Pine64 community, according to Thye Liang Lim, Pine64’s community founder.
 Users pointed out during a customer survey that all the smartwatches in the consumer market pair only with Android or iOS.
 They wanted a smartwatch that would pair with Linux mobile gear.

 “This prompted the PineTime watch idea.
 Whether this watch is suitable for consumers is still too early to judge,” Lim told LinuxInsider.

 Work in Progress

 The planners are considering an open hardware platform using a NORDIC SOC with Bluetooth Low Energy.
-The device will have an acceleration sensor, and aPPG-manufactured IPS (in-plane switching) LCD (liquid crystal display) with full touchscreen, Lim volunteered.
+The device will have an acceleration sensor and aPPG-manufactured IPS (in-plane switching) LCD (liquid crystal display) with a full touchscreen, Lim volunteered.

 Pine64 plans to offer the PineTime smartwatch initially as a companion device to its Pinebook Pro laptop.

 The laptop will deliver a choice of Linux or BSD performance as an alternative to mid-ranged Chromebooks that people convert into Linux laptops.
 The PineTime smartwatch also be compatible as a companion to other smartphones, primarily the company’s soon-to-be-released $150 Linux smartphone, the PinePhone.

 Product descriptions suggest that the Pinebook Pro laptop will be more powerful than most mid-ranged Chromebooks.
 The specs for the Pinebook Pro list the laptop as including an IPS 1080p 14-inch LCD panel, a premium magnesium alloy shell, a choice of 64 GB or 128 GB of eMMC storage, and a 10,000 mAh capacity battery.